Ninsta22/Steam-Review-Dashboard/README.md

-# Steam Review Analytic Dashboard
+# Steam Review Analytics Dashboard

 ## A dashboard created ahering to DevOps principles, created to provide various insights based off of reviews left on gaming market place Steam, and some of its biggest games